Best Indian Onion Relish Recipe (Vegan)

 When you cut an onion, a gas is released from the vegetable that causes many people to cry.
 Here are a few quick and easy ways to avoid crying when you cut an onion.

 - Cut the onion under water.

 - Place the onion in the freezer for 15 minutes prior to cutting.

-- Use a very sharp knife, a clean slice avoids crushing the onion.
+- Use a very sharp knife.
+A clean slice prevents the onion from getting crushed.

 Calming a Potent Onion

-If you find that the onion is just too strong and you want to take some of the spicy bite out of them, simply soak the onions in cold water for about 15 minutes.
-This will make your onions taste more mild.
+If you find that the onions are just too strong and you want to take some of the spicy bite out of them, simply soak the onions in cold water for about 15 minutes.
+This will make your onions taste milder.
 This recipe calls for a red onion, which is generally more sweet and mild, so you may not need to do this.